ESMValGroup/ESMValCore/doc/recipe/overview.rst

 It is common practice to store ancillary variables (e.g. land/sea/ice masks) and cell measures (e.g. cell area, cell volume) in separate datasets that are described by slightly different facets.
+In ESMValCore, we call ancillary variables and cell measures "supplementary variables".
 Some :ref:`preprocessor functions <Preprocessors>` need this information to work.
 For example, the :ref:`area_statistics<area_statistics>` preprocessor function needs to know area of each grid cell in order to compute a correctly weighted statistic.

-To attach these variables to a dataset, the ``ancillary_variables`` keyword can be used.
+To attach these variables to a dataset, the ``supplementary_variables`` keyword can be used.
 For example, to add cell area to a dataset, it can be specified as follows:

 .. code-block:: yaml